Explore CRI DataExplore CRI Data

 toggle info

-These visualisations map the future with (left) and without (right) mangroves present to demonstrate the importance of coastal habitats for reducing risks.
-Taller and darker columns indicate higher flood depths.
-Swipe using the middle arrows to compare the two scenarios for Naga City, Philippines and Cape Coral, Florida.
+These visualisations map the future without (left) and with (right) mangroves present to demonstrate the importance of coastal habitats for reducing risks.
+The data for this map represents a timeframe of 2030 and a storm return period of 100 years.
+Darker blue layers indicate higher flood depths.
+Swipe using the middle arrows to compare the two scenarios for Haiphong, Vietnam and Cape Coral, Florida.

-These visualisations map the future with (left) and without (right) mangroves present to demonstrate the importance of coastal habitats for reducing risks.
-Taller and darker columns indicate higher flood depths.
-Swipe using the middle arrows to compare the two scenarios for Naga City, Philippines and Cape Coral, Florida.
+These visualisations map the future without (left) and with (right) mangroves present to demonstrate the importance of coastal habitats for reducing risks.
+The data for this map represents a timeframe of 2030 and a storm return period of 100 years.
+Darker blue layers indicate higher flood depths.
+Swipe using the middle arrows to compare the two scenarios for Haiphong, Vietnam and Cape Coral, Florida.

 • Insurers

-Integrate ecosystems in risk models to develop new products and more accurate pricing while working with clients to manage their risks.
+Integrate ecosystems in risk models, develop new products and more accurate pricing, and work with clients to manage their risks.

 Understand how ecosystem health affects investments in the long-term, map future liabilities, and develop innovative finance solutions that incorporate nature.